Malicious URL Detection using Machine Learning: A Survey: Malicious URL Detection

 A variety of approaches have been attempted to tackle the problem of Malicious URL Detection.
-According to the fundamental principles, these approaches can be broadly grouped into two major categories: (i) Blacklisting or Heuristics, and (ii) Machine Learning approaches \cite{canali2011prophiler,eshete2013binspect}.
-Below we briefly describe the key principles of each category.
+According to the fundamental principles, we categorize them into: (i) Blacklisting or Heuristics, and (ii) Machine Learning approaches \cite{canali2011prophiler,eshete2013binspect}.